 Malware

-As a broad umbrella term, malware refers to any computer virus, worm, trojan horse, spyware, ransomware, adware, or other malicious software.
-It’s been plaguing us since the dawn of computers and can sneak into your device without you knowing.
-For example, you might get it when visiting an infected website or downloading files from unknown sources.
+Malware is a broad umbrella term that refers to any computer virus, worm, trojan horse, spyware, ransomware, adware, or other malicious software.
+It often sneaks into your device without you knowing, so you might get it when visiting an infected website or downloading files from unknown sources.

 Tips to avoid malware